mayshin10/Digital-Signal-Processor/README.md

 # Digital Signal Processor: </br> three filtering modes

-This project is to design a digital signal processor with three filtering modes; edge, sharp and blur.
+This project is to design a digital signal processor with three filtering modes; edge, sharp and blur.</br>

 ## Environment
 Platform : RPS-z7020-TK </br>